Fix These 7 Crucial Missteps to Win the Net Interest Margin Battle—Emmerich Can Help

 Or is it?

-It is for most banks…but why then are so many growing NIM by 40 to even 100 basis points in a year in the same tough markets…in the same challenging economy…and with the same level of intense competition?
+It is for most community banks… but why then are so many of them able to grow their net interest margin by 40 to even 100 basis points in a year in the same tough markets… in the same challenging economy… and with the same level of intense competition?

-Because those who are suffering the NIM rate compression have these same 7 warning signs prior to the number spiraling down until it needs life support.
-But they didn’t heed the signs.
+Because the community banks suffering NIM rate compression are making these same seven crucial missteps prior to the number spiraling down until it needs life support.
+But they don’t see the signs and haven’t made the changes their sales culture needs to win the NIM battle for good.
 Will you?

-Here are the hot 7 telltale signs your NIM is about to go south…and fast.
+Here are the hot seven telltale signs your NIM is about to go south… and fast.

-Your people believe they need to match the rate.
-Let’s face it...
+Net interest margin misstep #1: Your people believe they need to match the rate.

 It sounds so reasonable.

-You have no solid Unique Selling Propositions that define and prove why your process will save or create hundreds of thousands or even millions for your prospect
+Net interest margin misstep #2: You have no solid Unique Selling Propositions that define and prove why your process will save or create hundreds of thousands or even millions for your prospect.

-Your executive team isn’t hell-bent on fixing the problem
+Net interest margin misstep #4: Your executive team isn’t hell-bent on fixing the problem.

-In talking with an executive team the other day that was in the 3 NIM range, it was fascinating to discover what each of them thought was most important in taking their bank forward.
-There was only one person who mentioned profit, growth or margin—that was the CEO.
+In talking with an executive team that was in the 3 NIM range, it was fascinating to discover what each of them thought was most important in taking their community bank forward.
+There was only one person who mentioned profit, growth, or margin—that was the CEO.

 And surely, that CEO had worn out the knees of his suits when meeting with a “tired of the excuses” board.
-He is a CEO who is waiting for consensus from his team…a team that has no clue that being an executive means being a steward of the resources, someone who creates safe and profitable growth.
-And the CEO didn’t understand that when the NIM dipped below 4, this is no longer a democracy.
-His butt is on the line, and any board member who understands her job should be intolerant of those excuses.
+He is a CEO who is waiting for consensus from his team… a team that has no clue that being an executive means being a steward of the resources, someone who creates safe and profitable growth.
+And the CEO didn’t understand that when the NIM dipped below 4, this ceased being a democracy.
+His butt is on the line, and any board member who understands their job should be intolerant of those excuses.
 Their fiduciary responsibility to the shareholders doesn’t allow for “stories” and “excuses.”

 Even after they mentioned that they froze salaries and hiring in what is a relatively good economy compared to where we’ve come from, they still weren’t aware of their responsibilities, and the CEO still wanted to run the place like a democracy and get “everyone” to vote “yes” before taking action.
-The handwriting is on the wall—two years at best.
+The handwriting is on the wall—this community bank has two years at best before it tanks.

-The master of sales prevention runs the show
+Net interest margin misstep #5: The master of sales prevention runs the show.

 If you want to predict the future, look to the past.